chrisbodhi/newschematic/content/projects/dada-photo-booth.md

 - [Processing](http://processing.org) for image manipulation [i.e. making the art]
 - [Gifsicle](https://github.com/kohler/gifsicle) for generating and compressing gifs
 - Ruby for posting to [Tumblr](http://dadaphotobooth.tumblr.com) and local file cleanup

+Reincarnated as an experience using p5.js for 2018 EAST.
+Read more [about it on the blog](/blog/dada-photo-boobooth/).